01 of 10

 Make Sheets of Faux Birch Bark From Felt

 Birch bark is a lovely material for many crafts, but it isn't always available.
 Use these felting techniques to make a faux birch bark suitable for many soft projects.
-I'm going to use mine to make a fairy house.
-This is an indoor or play fairy house, so the felt substitute for bark will work just fine.
 If you prefer, you can also make faux birch bark by coloring paper, or by using permanent markers on a felt or fabric backdrop.
 If you only want a single layer of felt, you may want to make only the outer layer, and not the inner bark.

 02 of 10

 Materials Used to Felt Faux Birch Bark

 To create a faux birch bark from felt you will need: